HamadAlrashid/instagram_basic_display_api/README.md

 ## What is this
 This project was part of my 2024 Summer internship at an AI startup based in the Bay Area.
-As an ML/AI Intern, I worked on multiple projects and one of them is a vertical implementation of robust data pipeline for adding Instagram as a new data source in the company's main app.
+As an ML/AI Intern, I worked on multiple projects and one of them was a vertical implementation of a robust data pipeline for adding Instagram as a new data source in the company's main app.
 This project contains a robust data pipeline that starts with handling user authentication with Instagram, performs data fetching & normalization, and ends with all the processed and compressed data saved in the database, enriching the overall application.
-Under the hood, this project uses the Instagram Basic Display API, which is the offical API used to authorize with Instagram and fetch user posts.
+Under the hood, this project uses the Instagram Basic Display API, which is the official API used to authorize Instagram and fetch user posts.

 This repository does not contain the full implementation of the data pipeline I wrote.